MattHodge/matthodge.github.io/_posts/2016-03-29-windows-metric-dashboards-with-influxdb-and-grafana.md

 ![Starting Telegraf](/images/posts/influxdb_grafana_windows/startingtelegraf.png "Starting Telegraf")

 ## Troubleshooting

 If you get an error saying `2016/03/28 19:48:01 toml: line 1: parse error` this is because you used standard old notepad and its line-endings broke things.
 Use a real text editor!

+## Installing Telegraf as a service

+If you are happy with how Telegraf is functioning, you can install it a service so it starts itself when the system reboots.
+Follow the instructions [here](https://github.com/influxdata/telegraf/blob/master/docs/WINDOWS_SERVICE.md)

 # Viewing the Data in Grafana